oadultradeepfield/redactkit-on-device-model/README.md

 More information on using the exported model is available in the [frontend repository]().
 The open-sourced model file can be accessed [here](/PIIDetectionModel.mlpackage).

+## Test Data Notice

+This repository contains only dummy/test data for demonstration purposes.
+All API keys and credentials shown are fake and non-functional.